michaelpeluso/Program-Snippets/BinarySearchTree/README.md

 3. **BST_Tests.java**: This file contains a series of test cases to validate the functionality of the `BinarySearchTree` class.
 It covers various scenarios including inserting, removing, and searching elements in the tree, handling duplicates, different data types (integer, double, string), and edge cases like empty tree or single-node tree.

 4. **Daikon_Tests**: This directory includes a .sh and a .txt file. `run_tests.sh` is a bash script that executes the necessary commands to generate `BST_Tests.txt` using [The Daikon Invariant Detector](https://plse.cs.washington.edu/daikon/download/doc/daikon.html).
+BST_Tests.txt contains an expressive list of generated invariants for this data structure.

 ## Usage